DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 During the first week of the module you should:

 - read the materials below
-- catch up with the ECT to discuss what they’ll be learning in the weeks ahead
+- catch up with the ECT to discuss what they'll be learning in the weeks ahead

 [View mentor materials](/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-1-mentor-materials)

 ## Week 2: understanding the evidence

-For this topic you’ll need to:
+For this topic you'll need to:

 - work through the self-study materials below
-- catch up with your mentor to reflect on what you’ve learnt, discuss any issues or concerns, and decide what actions to take going forward
+- catch up with your mentor to reflect on what you've learnt, discuss any issues or concerns, and decide what actions to take going forward

 Duration: 30 minutes.